Is Oat Milk Good for You?

 - 2 Tbsp Agave Nectar (May Substitute Maple Syrup)

-- In a blender combine all ingredients.
-Pulse until combined.
-Blend until smooth and creamy.
-You may add more Elmhurst Milked Oats, Unsweetened for a smoother and creamier texture.
+- Place all ingredients in a blender and pulse until combined.
+Continue to blend until smooth and creamy.
+You may add more Elmhurst Unsweetened Milked Oats for a smoother and creamier texture.

 - Serve chilled and enjoy!